-With limited - and very expensive - Apple-certified battery case solutions for the iPhone X, users have a choice of the uncertified Chinese-made battery cases.
-Other than that you can, of course, buy a no-power protective case - see Macworld's round up of the best iPhone X cases.
+There aren't a huge amount of Apple-certified cases out there, but you can trust the brands in this round-up to produce a quality product.
+Other than that you can, of course, buy a no-power protective case - see Macworld's round-up of the best iPhone X cases.
 And don't forget Macworld's great tips on improving iPhone battery life.

 Although some claim much higher capacities we found most of these maxed out at a full recharge, so the 3,200mAh case did nearly as well as the 5,000mAh cases tested here.
 Even the Apple battery case (with its apparently meagre 1,369mAh capacity) got us a 90 per cent recharge.

 Remember most of these are not Apple certified.
 Though we tested some of the products reviewed here and they worked fine, Apple recommends using only accessories that it has certified (MFI) and that come with the "Made for iPod/iPhone/iPad" logo.